 One should not replace the other, at least not in the short term.
 Those are different approaches to solving issues; each has earned its place.
 Obviously, if you see something critical to your business in the list of main technical features offered, you already roughly know your choice.

 But take your time.
 In addition to the theory, you need to look at the practical aspects of each solution, which are best expressed in numbers.

 Spring Boot vs Quarkus performance

-Generally, we can immediately declare a winner when speaking of performance and memory consumption.
+Generally speaking, we can immediately declare a winner when talking about performance and memory consumption.
 Still, everything is not quite clear, depending on whether we are comparing Spring Boot and Quarkus using JVM or Native.